So, What is a Food Hub, Exactly?

 Our Food Hub is a non-profit, multi-stakeholder co-operative Food Hub.
 This means that we exist to serve not just farmers, and not just consumers, but both, in tandem.
 Our reason for existing is to create a more participatory, more adaptive, more equitable food system in Manitoba.

 The model we're taking for this 2020 pilot year is a wholesale consignment model, where Producer Members of our Co-op can become Food Hub suppliers, and post their products and inventory for sale through an online platform.
-That platform will be accessible to wholesale buyers, such as foodservice and grocery retailers.
-Fireweed Food Hub will not technically own the product, but provide a central conduit through which an array of buyers can source beautiful, Manitoba-grown produce in one central place.
+That platform will be accessible to both wholesale buyers, such as foodservice and grocery retailers, and household customers.
+Fireweed Food Hub will provide a central conduit through which an array of buyers can source beautiful, Manitoba-grown produce from small-scale producers in one central place.

 We'll then provide marketing, sales, advertising, customer support and delivery, allowing farmers to spend less time delivering and contacting buyers, and allowing buyers to spend less time contacting individual farmers.
 Our hope is that it will be a benefit for all sides!